Streamlined Energy & Carbon Reporting (SECR)

 - State what proportion of your energy consumption and emissions are related to emissions in the UK and offshore area

-Similarly to the FTSE companies, you will have to report energy use (to include as a minimum electricity, gas and grey fleet), with associated Scope 1 and Scope 2 greenhouse gas emissions, though this will just need to be for your UK operations, excluding any other global sites.
+Similar to the FTSE companies, you will have to report energy use (to include as a minimum electricity, gas, company owned transport and grey fleet), with associated Scope 1 and Scope 2 greenhouse gas emissions, though this will just need to be for your UK operations, excluding any other global sites.

 You will also have to include at least one intensity ratio as well as information about energy efficiency action taken in the organisation’s financial year and previous year’s figures for energy use and GHG emissions (from second year onward).

 What It Means - Annual Carbon Footprint Appraisals